 October is officially the fall season in Amsterdam which means the leaves are changing colors, the weather is cooling off, and the city starts to feel more cozy and romantic.
 If you love fall and all that it brings, Amsterdam is the perfect place to fully feel this season.
 Plus, there are even some special events that take place in Amsterdam in October that should not be missed.

-If you are planning a visit to Amsterdam in October use this post to guide you adventures.
-Prepare to fall in love with what the autumn season brings in the stunning city of Amsterdam.
+If you are planning a visit to Amsterdam in October use this post to guide your adventures.
+Prepare to fall in love with what the autumn season brings to the stunning city of Amsterdam.

 (Disclaimer: Some links in this post may be affiliate links, meaning if you click on the link and make a purchase, I receive a small commission.
 This is at no extra cost to you and you may even receive a small discount.
 See disclosure for more information.)